 1. Any vehicle can drive in the right-hand lane

 On a three-lane motorway, it’s against the law to drive a goods vehicle with a maximum laden weight of more than 7.5 tonnes in the outside lane.
-The same applies to trailers – including caravans, so don’t even think about using the ‘fast’ lane to get to the campsite quicker.
-If you do, you could be hit with a fine of £100 and three points on your licence.
+The same applies to trailers, including caravans, so don’t use the ‘fast lane’ to get to the campsite quicker.
+You could be docked three points and fined up to £2,500.

-Similarly, the inside lane of the motorway can (and should be) used by any vehicle.
-Worryingly, a recent survey by the AA found that nearly one in 10 young drivers described the left-hand lane as a ‘lorry lane’, only to be used by those driving HGVs.
-Drivers ‘hogging’ the middle or outside lane when there’s no one in the inside lane can now be hit with an on-the-spot fine.
+Similarly, the inside lane of the motorway can be (and should be) used by any vehicle.
+Worryingly, a survey by the AA found nearly one in 10 young drivers described the left-hand lane as a ‘lorry lane’, only to be used by those driving HGVs.
+Drivers using the middle or outside lanes when the inside lane is empty can be hit with an on-the-spot fine.

-While we’re sure no one really thinks there’s no speed limit on the motorway, it’s true that many drivers seem to think they can get away with travelling at 80 or 90mph and they’re safe from prosecution.
-While cameras typically stick to the ’10% plus two’ rule (meaning they’re unlikely to issue fines for up to 79mph on motorways), traffic officers are within their rights to penalise you for driving at anything over 70mph.
+We all know there’s a speed limit on the motorway, but many drivers they can get away with travelling at 80mph or 90mph.
+While cameras typically stick to the ’10 percent plus 2mph’ rule (meaning they’re unlikely to issue fines for speeds up to 79mph on motorways), traffic officers are within their rights to penalise you for driving at anything beyond 70mph.